html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-201/en/index.md

 <p class="notice">CSS Variables can be enabled in Chrome under "Enable experimental WebKit features"
   in about:flags.</p>

 Another powerful way to create theming hooks will be through [CSS Variables](http://dev.w3.org/csswg/css-variables/).
-Essentially, you create "style placeholders" for others to fill in.
+Essentially, creating "style placeholders" for others to fill in.

-A possible scenario might be a custom element author defining variable placeholders in their Shadow DOM.
+A possible scenario might be a custom element author who marks out variable placeholders in their Shadow DOM.
 One for styling an internal button's font and another for its color:

     button {